This website mockup size guide is aimed primarily at designers building mockups and prototypes for developers.

-Within the full width of the screen is the website container, an invisible box which constrains the outer elements such as elements in the header.
+Within the full width of the screen is the website container, an invisible box which constrains the outer elements such as elements in the header, footer, and some content elements, for example home page columns.

-Inside that, the content wrapper is a narrower container which holds the page's content elements, such as text and images.
+Inside that, the content wrapper is a narrower container which holds some of the page’s content elements, such as text and images.
+A narrower content width makes for easier reading when text is in one column.

 The choice of outer container size comes down to how widely spaced you think the outer elements – usually elements in the header, such as the logo and navigation – should be on a large screen.

-Mockups should be provided which are slightly wider than the container to show what happens on wide screens.
-A container of 1366px would require a mockup which is around 1500px wide for example.
+Mockups should be provided which are slightly wider than the outer container to show what happens on wide screens.
+A container of 1366px would require a mockup of around 1440px wide for example.

 The width of the content container also comes down to the specific requirements of the website, in this case the requirements of the content.